 What is a primary care provider (PCP)?
 And why is it important to have one?
 A primary care provider or PCP is a health care practitioner who sees patients that have common medical problems or conditions.
 This person is most often a doctor but can be a physician assistant or a nurse practitioner and typically specializes in family practice, internal medicine, pediatrics, geriatrics, obstetrics, and gynecology.
 Your PCP is often involved in your care for a long period of time and is a trusted resource for your ongoing health care needs.

 Studies show that having a primary care physician can help keep you healthy.
 In fact, a recent study found that adults with a primary care provider:

-- Have 19% less odds of premature death than those who only see specialist
+- Have 19% fewer odds of premature death than those who only see a specialist

 - Save 33% on health care over people who only seek a specialist